Anon-git-site/Hidden_Influence/README.md

 For a list of requirements, please see requirements.txt.

-The base training and evaluation code for CIFAR-10 is located in XX.
+The base training and evaluation code for CIFAR-10 is located in cifar_train.py.
 This file can be modified to train and evaluate INaturalist and Places.
 For these datasets, we used 40 training epochs instead of 200 (CIFAR-10); and a Resnet-56 vs. a Resnet-32 architectures.
-The Resnet modules are contained in XX.
+The Resnet modules are contained in resnet_cifar.py.

 The INaturalist data can be found at https://paperswithcode.com/dataset/inaturalist and Places at http://places2.csail.mit.edu/.
 The imbalanced training and validation files are located in the data folder.